ruuda/blog/posts/automating-configuration-updates.md

 that enables abstraction and reuse.
 It’s a principled alternative to templating configuration files, and enables modularity for tools that don’t natively support it.
-Our earlier example, now in RCL:
+We can rewrite the earlier example in RCL:

 [rcl]: https://rcl-lang.org/